Frequently Asked Questions Concerning Form 1098-T

 What is a Form 1098-T?

-The form 1098-T is the information that Horry Georgetown Technical College is required to issue for the purpose of determining a student’s eligibility for certain education tax credits.
+The Form 1098-T is the information that HGTC is required to issue for the purpose of determining a student’s eligibility for certain education tax credits.
 The information is reported to the student and the IRS.
-Learn more about education tax credits
+Learn more about education tax credits or view the memorandum from the Commission on Higher Education.

 Why did I receive a Form 1098-T?

-A Form 1098-T is provided by Horry Georgetown Technical College to each eligible student.
-Depending on your individual tax situation, you or your parents may be eligible for federal income tax education credits when filing a Federal Income Tax Return.
+A Form 1098-T is provided by HGTC to each eligible student.
+The Form 1098-T reports amounts paid for qualified tuition and related expenses, as well as other related information.
+The student, or an individual who can claim the student as a dependent on his/her tax return, may be eligible for federal income tax education credits when filing a Federal Income Tax Return.

 When will the Forms 1098-T be mailed?